umjammer/vavi-nio-file-base/README.md

 ## java7-fs-base

-This project is licensed under both LGPLv3 and ASL 2.0.
+This project is licensed under GPLv2.0, LGPLv3 and ASL 2.0.
 See file LICENSE for more details.

 ## What this is